Debugging and testing

 However, it’s useful to narrow the scope by specifying the recipient address to

-, such that Jest would look only at the transaction caused by our message to the contract.
+, so that Jest looks only at the transaction caused by our message to the contract.

 Simulate passage of time

-The Unix time in local blockchain instances provided by Sandbox starts at the moment of the creation of those in beforeEach()
+The Unix time in local blockchain instances provided by Sandbox starts at the moment of their creation in the beforeEach()

 block.